 - Goldsmith LA, et al., eds.
 Atopic dermatitis.
 In: Fitzpatrick's Dermatology in General Medicine.
 9th ed.
 New York, N.Y.: McGraw-Hill Education; 2019. https://www.accessmedicine.mhmedical.com.
 Accessed April 29, 2019.

 - Eichenfield LF, et al. Guidelines of care for the management of atopic dermatitis: Section 1.
 Journal of the American Academy of Dermatology.
 2014;70:338.

-- Eichenfield LF, et al. Guidelines of care for the management of atopic dermatitis: A comparison of the Joint Task Force Practice Parameter and American Academy of Dermatology guidelines.
+- Eichenfield LF, et al. Current guidelines for the evaluation and management of atopic dermatitis: A comparison of the Joint Task Force Practice Parameter and American Academy of Dermatology guidelines.
 Journal of Allergy and Clinical Immunology.
 2017;139:S49.